lightbend-labs/akkaserverless-ux-survey/README.md

 3. Modify the example.
 The `AssignRoom` rpc method returns an empty response.
 Change it to return the incoming message.

-Thank you, please do not forget to fill out the [https://lightbend.qualtrics.com/jfe/form/SV_1CkcF7hvg40BLmu](short survey).
+Thank you, please do not forget to fill out the [short survey](https://lightbend.qualtrics.com/jfe/form/SV_1CkcF7hvg40BLmu).

 ## User Experience Participant Exercises